rfinnie/2ping/doc/2ping-protocol.md

 ## Procedures

 In the following pseudocode examples, message IDs are represented as zero-padded incrementing numbers.
-This is for the purpose of identifying reply chains in these examples only.
+This is for the purpose of illustrating reply chains in these examples only.
-In real life, message IDs MUST be randomly-generated 48-bit (6 octet) identifiers.
+In real life, message IDs MUST be randomly-generated 48-bit (6 byte) identifiers.
 The program implementing the 2ping protocol may choose to locally associate a better identifier for the user (such as an incrementing integer), but the protocol message ID must be random and pseudo-unique.

-As mentioned above, the simplest 2ping packet is a 12-octet payload: 2 octets for the magic number (always 0x3250), 2 octets for the checksum field, 6 octets for the message ID, and 2 blank opcode flag octets:
+As mentioned above, the simplest 2ping packet is a 12-byte payload: 2 bytes for the magic number (always 0x3250), 2 bytes for the checksum field, 6 bytes for the message ID, and 2 blank opcode flag bytes:

 ### Example 1